noormohammed/nhs-react-app/README.md

 Since its a mobile-first application, its best viewed on a phone browser, and it works across all platforms.

+As instructed in the task description to keep the use any libraries or frameworks to a minimum, I have used React Router library for navigation and routing requirements and everything else was developed using React features such as hooks.

+The application uses React Context for passing the document data accross all the views, and LocalStorage for storing and processing of the data since the development of a backend application was out of the scope of this task.
+However, if I had to create a simple backend application for this task, I would have created it using Express (Node.js) / FastAPI (python) with a PostgreSQL database.
+The payload would be in JSON format using RESTful APIs.

 # Getting Started with NHS React App

 ## Available Scripts